 - The availability of Medicare-approved transplant centers in the area; and

-- Extenuating circumstances that may have a temporary effect on meeting the Conditions of Participation.
+- Extenuating circumstances that may have a temporary effect on meeting the CoPs.

 See Download for how to apply for mitigating factors.